IABTechLab/uid2docs/docs/endpoints/post-token-validate.md

 | `unauthorized` | 401 | The request did not include a bearer token, included an invalid bearer token, or included a bearer token unauthorized to perform the requested operation. |

 If the `status` value is other than `success`, the `message` field provides additional information about the issue.

+##  Using POST /token/validate to Test

+You can use this endpoint to test whether the [DII](../ref-info/glossary-uid.md#gl-dii) you are sending through [POST /token/generate](../endpoints/post-token-generate.md) is valid.
+Follow these steps.

+1. Depending on whether the DII is a hashed or unhashed email address or phone number, send a [POST /token/generate](../endpoints/post-token-generate.md) request using one of the following values:
+    - `validate@email.com` as the `email` value.
+    - The hash of `validate@email.com` as the `email_hash` value.
+    - `+12345678901` as the `phone` value.
+    - The hash of `+12345678901` as the `phone_hash` value.
+2. Store the returned `advertising_token` value for use in the next step.
+3. Send a [POST /token/validate](../endpoints/post-token-validate.md) request using the `email`, `email_hash`, `phone`, or `phone_hash` value that you sent in Step 1, with the `advertising_token` that you saved in Step 2 as the `token` property value.
+    - A response of `true` indicates that the DII you sent as a request in Step 1 matches the token you received in the response of Step 1.
+    - A response of `false` indicates that there might be an issue with the way you are sending email addresses, phone numbers, or their respective hashes.